AngleProtocol/angle-docs/guides/app-guides/slp-pools.md

 2. On the deposit page, enter the amount of tokens you want to put in the pool.
 You might need to approve the token through a transaction or a signature.
 3. You have two options: `Deposit`, and `Deposit and Stake`.
    * **`Deposit`** will send your collateral to the pool, and you will receive the associated sanTokens, which automatically accrue interest.
    * **`Deposit and Stake`** will deposit your collateral into the protocol, generate the associated sanTokens, and stake them automatically in the related gauge.
-You can see your staked tokens from the [DAO App](https://dao.angle.money/#/stake).
+You can see your staked tokens from the [App](https://app.angle.money/#/earn).
 You will start accumulating ANGLE rewards on top of the interest of the sanTokens.
-4. To withdraw your funds, you will need to unstake your sanTokens from the [DAO App](https://dao.angle.money/#/stake) first.
+4. To withdraw your funds, you will need to unstake your sanTokens from the [App](https://app.angle.money/#/earn) first.
 Then, just click on the `Withdraw` button on the Pools page, and input the number of tokens you want to withdraw.

 {% hint style="info" %}
 After you receive sanTokens, you can stake those sanTokens in the incentives page to earn ANGLE rewards.